Why are our couches so darn heavy?

 Hint: Because we make them from the best materials.

-Once I started looking at it the answer became obvious.
+Once I started looking closer, the answer became obvious.
 It is because we are building our furniture out of better materials.

-Lets start with the heaviest part: The frame.
-We build our frames out of 100% American Oak Plytanium plywood from Georgia-Pacific.
-Oak is among the hardest of hardwoods so this is the best quality available.
-Moreover, we use at least 3/4″ thick sheets on all frames, Some get 7/8″ in some locations.
-Our big-box competitors are, for the most part, using 1/2″ plywood for the frames, and many, such as RH, are using Russian birch instead of oak.
-Birch is nominally a hardwood but it is not as hard or as heavy as oak.
-Our stout frames are also heavily engineered which adds to the weight.
+THE FRAME: We build our frames out of 100% American Oak Plytanium plywood from Georgia-Pacific.
+Oak is among the hardest of hardwoods, so this is the best quality available.
+Moreover, we use at least 3/4″ thick sheets on all frames, some parts of the frame get 7/8″.
+For the most part, our big-box competitors are using 1/2″ plywood for the frames, and many, such as RH, are using Russian birch instead of oak.
+Birch is nominally a hardwood, but it is not as hard or as heavy as oak.
+Our stout frames are also carefully engineered to be structurally sound, which adds to the weight.
+We don’t cut corners here.

-Our signature pocketed coil spring system provides the best combination of comfort and support on the market, but having as many as 160 springs per seat ends up adding weight when compared to competitors using “no sag” springs or a drop in unit like RH uses that might only have nine springs per seat.
+THE SUPPORT: Our signature pocketed coil spring system provides the best combination of comfort and support on the market.
+As you can imagine, having as many as 160 springs per seat ends up adding weight when compared to our competitors using “no sag” springs.
+For comparison, a drop-in unit like RH uses that might only have nine springs per seat.
+That’s a 151 spring difference per seat.
+See a side-by-side comparison of one of our chesterfield sofas with Restoration Hardware’s chesterfield.

-Similarly, our back pillows are heavy.
-While many big-box stores will offer a light weight dacron fiber pillow with an upgrade to down available, we start with down and offer an upgrade to a heavier microfiber denier fill we call Trillium.
-Trillium is heavy like down, and sits very much like down, but is far more resilient and will require less fluffing and hole its shape much better than down.
+THE PILLOWS: Similarly, our back pillows are actually heavy.
+While many big-box stores will offer a lightweight dacron fiber polyester pillow with an available down fill upgrade, we start with down fill and offer an upgrade to a heavier microfiber denier fill we call Trillium.
+Trillium is heavy like down, and sits very much like down, but is far more resilient and will require less fluffing and hold its shape much better than down.
+In this case, synthetic is actually a better option than down.